-Connect
+Connect to

-to a GCP Linux Compute Engine Instance
+a GCP Linux Compute Engine Instance

-Google Cloud Platform (GCP) offers a robust and
+Platform (GCP) offers a robust and scalable infrastructure, and one of its core

-which provides virtual machines (VMs) running on Google’s infrastructure.
+services is the Compute Engine, which provides virtual machines (VMs) running

-a common task for developers and system administrators.
+is a common task for developers and system administrators.

-This blog will guide you through the process, step by step.
+will guide you through the process, step by step.

-Step 1: Connect via Google Cloud Console
+Connect via Google Cloud Console

 Process:

-Navigate to the VM instances page: VM
+- Navigate to the VM instances

-Locate your Linux VM and click the SSH
+- Locate your Linux VM and click

-button in the corresponding row.
+the SSH button in the corresponding row.

-o Click on Open in browser window.
+- Click on Open in browser window.

-o A browser-based terminal will open, connecting you directly to the instance.
+browser-based terminal will open, connecting you directly to the instance.

-Step 2: Connect via gcloud CLI using
+Method 2: Connect via gcloud CLI using CloudShell

 Process:

-Open the Cloud shell terminal.
+- Open the Cloud shell terminal.

 compute ssh [INSTANCE_NAME] --zone=[ZONE]

-Step 3: Connect via gcloud CLI using gcloud
+Step 3: Connect via gcloud CLI using gcloud SDK

 ·